 Amino acid sugar and primary constituent of mucopolysaccharides and hyaluronic acid.
-As such, it can be considered a skin-identical ingredient.
-In large concentrations acetyl glucosamine can be effective for wound healing.
+Acetyl glucosamine can be considered a skin-identical and skin-repairing ingredient.
+In large concentrations, it can be effective for wound healing.
 There is research showing that chitosan (which is composed of acetyl glucosamine) can help wound healing in a complex physiological process.
 [1, 2] However, the concentration used in those studies was significantly greater than the concentration used in cosmetics.